dchampion/crypto/src/README.md

 ## 3. Jupyter Notebooks

-For the best experience, you can load and run Jupyter notebooks (files with _.ipynb_ extensions located in the [doc](https://github.com/dchampion/crypto/tree/master/doc) folder of this repository).
-In addition to describing the various cryptographic protocols in detail, these notebooks allow the reader to interact with the source code in real time (to run a Jupyter server consult the link at [_jupyter.org_](https://jupyter.org/)).
+For the best experience, load and run Jupyter notebooks (files with _.ipynb_ extensions located in the [doc](https://github.com/dchampion/crypto/tree/master/doc) folder of this repository).
+In addition to describing the various cryptographic protocols in detail, these notebooks allow the reader to interact with the source code in real time (to run a Jupyter server, consult the link at [_jupyter.org_](https://jupyter.org/) or Google's [_Colaboratory_](https://colab.research.google.com/) project).

 # Run the Code in the `api` Package